Ad-Hoc-Ad-Lib | Commonly Confused Words

 etymology

-• Ad hoc originates from Latin, meaning "for this" and is used to describe actions or decisions made for a specific purpose or situation.
+• Ad hoc is often used to describe actions or committees set up for a specific purpose or situation temporarily.

 © 2025 Lithium Lab Pte Ltd